a-l-e-x-d-s-9/CC1101_arduino/README.md

 # CC1101_arduino
-A clone of the ELECHOUSE_CC1101 http://www.elechouse.com library updated for Arduino 1.0 plus.
+A clone of the ELECHOUSE_CC1101 https://github.com/simonmonk/CC1101_arduino.git.

-I made the following changes to the original library.
-* Changed imports of WProgram.h to Arduino.h in line with Arduino 1.0+
-* Changed the init method so that you have to set the carrier frequency
+Changes:
+* Initialization with custom pins.
+* Whitening turned on by default.
+* Support single wire compatible mode, to use RCSwitch and Livolo libraries).

 # Connecting an Arduino to a CC1101